SUPPlS/SUPPlS/README.md

 ## 👋 Hi there, stranger 👽

-I'm someone who has spent quite a bit of time on computers, learning and creating.
-Here you'll find a collection of languages and tools I'm familiar with, as well as projects I've worked on or contributed to.
+I'm someone who has spent most of his time on computers, learning and creating.
+Here, you'll find a collection of languages and tools I'm familiar with, as well as projects I've worked on or contributed to.

 ## 🖥️ Programming Languages
 ![Languages](https://skillicons.dev/icons?i=c,cs,cpp,java,js,html,css,py,ruby,kotlin,powershell)